bdbenim/stash-empornium/README.md

 # stash-empornium

-This script by user humbaba allows torrent files and associated presentations to be created for empornium based on scenes from a local [stash][1] instance.
+This fork of a script by user humbaba allows torrent files and associated presentations to be created for empornium based on scenes from a local [stash][1] instance.

 [1]: https://github.com/stashapp/stash